LayerZero-Labs/devtools/examples/oft-solana/README.md

 pnpm hardhat lz:oft:solana:create --eid 40168 --program-id <PROGRAM_ID> --mint <TOKEN_MINT> --token-program <TOKEN_PROGRAM_ID>
 ```

-:important: You may specify the `--additional-minters` flag to add a CSV of additional minter keys to the mint
+:warning: You may specify the `--additional-minters` flag to add a CSV of additional minter keys to the mint
 multisig.
-If you do not want to, you must sepcify `--only-oft-store`.
+If you do not want to, you must specify `--only-oft-store store`.
 If you choose the latter approach, you can never
 substitute in a different mint authority.

 Make sure to update [layerzero.config.ts](./layerzero.config.ts) and set `solanaContract.address` with the `oftStore` address.